CityofToronto/bdit_data-sources/here/README.md

 The Question       | The Answer     |
 :----------------- | :---------------
-What is the HERE dataset used for? | To calculate travel times and monitor congestion (mostly) Where is the HERE dataset from? | HERE Technologies, via an agreement with Transport Canada Is it available on Open Data? | No
+What is the HERE dataset used for? | To calculate average travel times and monitor congestion (mostly) Where is the HERE dataset from? | HERE Technologies, via an agreement with Transport Canada Is it available on Open Data? | No
-What area does the HERE dataset represent? | All of Toronto; the co-ordinate system is EPSG: 4326 Where is it stored? | On an internal postgres database called bigdata; in several schema (here, here_analysis, here_eval and here_gis)
+What area does the HERE dataset represent? | All of Toronto; the coordinate system is EPSG: 4326 Where is it stored? | On an internal postgres database called bigdata; in several schema (here, here_analysis, here_eval and here_gis)
 Are there any naming conventions? | If you see `_##_#` at the end of a table name (like `streets_21_1`) the first number is the year, and the second number is the revision (which usually corresponds to the quarter).
 How often is it updated? | Probe data are updated every day; reference files are usually updated quarterly